Global search

 The success of e-scooter rental schemes from companies such as Lime and Neuron has seen many people hiring them to commute around our cities.

-The benefits are broad ranging; e-scooters are small, lightweight, cheap to run, reduce your environmental footprint and are easy to store.
+The benefits are broad-ranging; e-scooters are small, lightweight, inexpensive to run, reduce your environmental footprint, and are easy to store.

-Riding an e-scooter allows you to avoid bumper to bumper traffic and navigate your way on a footpath – but riders should be aware that this benefit also brings risks.
+Riding an e-scooter allows you to avoid congestion, but riders should be aware that this benefit also brings risks.
 As the number of e-scooter riders rises, so does the number of accidents.
-Principal Lawyer, Alison Barrett, explains the risks of riding e-scooters, what laws apply and understanding your rights.
+Principal Lawyer Alison Barrett explains the risks of riding e-scooters, the laws that apply and understanding your rights.

-The rules around the use of e-scooters vary between each state and territory so it is important to understand the laws of your state.
+The rules around the use of e-scooters vary between each state and territory, so it’s important to understand the laws of your state.

-For example, in Queensland the maximum speed an e-scooter can travel is 25km/h and you can ride on a road in a local street which has a speed limit of 50km/h.
+For example, in Queensland, the maximum speed an e-scooter can travel is 25km/h, and you can ride on a road in a local street that has a speed limit of 50km/h.

 However, the same e-scooter must not be ridden on roads in the Brisbane CBD, meaning users are only permitted to ride e-scooters among pedestrians, on busy footpaths.